 Select Forthcoming Articles

-“The Poetics of History in Padmakar’s Himmatbahādurvirudāvalī,” forthcoming in Early Modern Literatures and Traditions in North India, edited by John Stratton Hawley, Anshu Malhota, and Tyler Williams.
+“The Poetics of History in Padmakar’s Himmatbahādurvirudāvalī,” forthcoming in Early Modern Literatures and Traditions in North India, edited by John Stratton Hawley, Anshu Malhotra, and Tyler Williams.
 Delhi, Oxford University Press (in collaboration with the Indian Institute for Advanced Study, Shimla).

 “The Poetry of History in Early Modern India,” forthcoming in Beyond the Invention of Tradition: Uses of the Past, edited by Peter Lambert and Bjorn Weiler.
 London, British Academy.